zyy-cn/darknet_interface/README.md

 ## Darknet Interface

-This reposity is an INTERFACE for darknet, which allow you to use darknet detector in your own CPP program to do something interesting (like object detect in Raspberry PI) by link with "libdarknet.so" and "libdetector.so".
+This repository is an INTERFACE for darknet, which allow you to use darknet detector in your own CPP program to do something interesting (like object detect in Raspberry PI) by link with "libdarknet.so" and "libdetector.so".

 ## How to use
 #### Step 1.
 Compile your darknet firstly